 Pro – Trenchless sewer line repair involves snaking a special camera through the shallowest point of your sewer line.
 Once your plumber identifies the blockage or damage, a new pipe made of resin is inserted to replace the damaged portion.
 Once this resin pipe cures, it becomes a permanent part of your line and your sewage system is ready to be used again.

 Pro – A trenchless sewer repair job is usually completed within a day, which is one of the most significant advantages of this type of work.
 Besides minimal digging, there is little to no damage done to your property - another huge pro.

-Pro – Trenchless sewer repair may be less expensive than the full cost of a traditional dig and additional cost of restoration. - resin pipes routinely last up to fifty years.
+Pro – Trenchless sewer repair may be less expensive than the full cost of a traditional dig and the additional cost of restoration. - resin pipes routinely last up to fifty years.

 Con – The only drawback to trenchless sewer repair is that it is not always possible.
 Corrosion or old age can cause pipes to be unsalvageable, making a trenched sewer line repair the only option.

 Trenched Sewer Repair Pros and Cons

 If your existing pipes are unsalvageable, the traditional method of trenched sewer repair may be necessary.
 It’s imperative to consult with the experts before deciding on a course of action for your specific sewer line issue.
 The advantage of using the more traditional method is that even the most severe damage can be addressed thoroughly by digging into the ground.
 Full access makes it easier to identify and fully address all issues.
 The cons can be quite overwhelming, however, since large trenches or holes will need to be dug on your property using heavy machinery and equipment, causing damage to your lawn and landscaping.
 It is a much more labor-intensive method as well, leading to much higher costs when you also factor in the cost of repairing the damage done to your yard and driveway.